You should see this video clip spam and possible virus

 Removing a rootkit infection

-June 14th, 2009 Paul Wallbank Posted in Virus, security No Comments »
+June 14th, 2009 Paul Wallbank Posted in security, Virus No Comments »

 It seems that I have been infected with a rootkit as my internet download amount was used in just under 2 weeks (last month).
 I have changed my password, and redone my computer several times in the last month.